Breast cancer cells can turn off key immune response: study

 Using tissue samples from breast cancer patients and experiments with mice, Parker and colleagues found that a gene called IRF7 is switched off in patients whose cancer spreads to other parts of the body.

-IRF7 controls the production of interferon, an important type of immune protein that fights viruses and bacteria apart from tumour cells
+IRF7 controls the production of interferon, an important type of immune protein that fights viruses and bacteria apart from tumor cells

-“But by losing IRF7, it prevents the stimulation of immune responses and allows those cells to hide from being recognised (and later spread).”
+“But by losing IRF7, it prevents the stimulation of immune responses and allows those cells to hide from being recognized (and later spread).”

 Parker and her team tried two ways to revive this immune response in mice experiments and both appeared to work.